 Knowing what to do if you meet a bear is an important part of outdoor safety in many areas of North America where you love to hike, bike, run and camp.
 Sa bear in the wild while you are hiking can be truly memorable, but what kind of experience you have depends on the situation, of course.
 And it depends on the type of bear.

-Seeing a mother bear with her cubs from a distance can be the thrill of a lifetime, a chance to take memorable photos and even get a lot of love on Instagram.
+Seeing a mother bear with her cubs from a distance can be the thrill of a lifetime and a quality pair of binoculars will allow you to see it up close.
 However, a bear encounter can also lead to a very dangerous situation, especially if you startle the animal, inadvertently intrude on its feeding grounds, or get too close to their offspring.

 The good news is that – like most wild animals – bears tend to avoid people.
 Many hikers, trail runners, backpackers and campers have had a close encounter with a bear without ever knowing.
 And even most face-to-face meetings end with animal and human departing in opposite directions, without harm to either party.
 But, although your risk of being hurt if you meet a bear in the wild is statistically very low, they are large powerful animals, and can be unpredictable and dangerous.